Review Graduation Deadlines.

 A Request for Examination form must be submitted at least three weeks prior to the proposed defense date.
 The Request for Examination (RFE) form is submitted electronically.
 Once you have successfully submitted this form you will receive a confirmation email with a PDF document of your RFE form.
 The PDF must be signed by your advisor and academic unit chair.
 The signed RFE form must be submitted to the Graduate School electronically to email@example.com.
 Your request will not be processed until the signed form is received.
 The signed form provides formal notification to the Graduate School that your department supports your request to proceed with your defense.

 We would like all students to defend their thesis or dissertation in-person but we understand that this might not be possible.
-We will continue to accept request for remote defenses through the fall 2021.
+We will continue to accept request for remote defenses through August 26, 2022.

 Students must email their request to their advisor for approval.
 The email must clearly articulate a plan for successful web-based hosting.
 The email must include the platform that the student is using, who will host the defense and the link (and password).
 The advisor must forward the approved request to firstname.lastname@example.org.